typeplate/typeplate.github.io/README.md

 ### &sect; Installation via Bower

 Yup that&rsquo;s right!
 We&rsquo;re in the bower package registry.
-Simply run ``bower install typeplate`` for the CSS, Sass, LESS and Stylus versions and watch the magic happen.
+Simply run ``bower install typeplate`` for the CSS, Sass versions and watch the magic happen.
 This is an example of how to include either the CSS or Sass version in your project.
-Refer to our [Bower Repo](https://github.com/typeplate/typeplate-bower) for more details regarding LESS and Stylus.
+Refer to our [typeplate-bower repo](https://github.com/typeplate/typeplate-bower) for more details regarding the typeplate bower package.

 **Sass**